 spatie/laravel-markdown-response

-Serve markdown versions of your Laravel HTML pages for AI agents and bots.
-Detect markdown requests via Accept: text/markdown, known user agents, or .md URLs.
-Driver-based conversion (local PHP or Cloudflare Workers AI), with caching and HTML preprocessing.
+Serve clean markdown versions of your Laravel HTML pages for AI agents and bots.
+Detects requests via Accept: text/markdown, known user agents, or .md URLs.
+Driver-based conversion (local PHP or Cloudflare Workers AI), caching, and HTML preprocessing included.

 When you serve both HTML and markdown from the same URL, external cache layers can cause problems.
 The package includes a Vary: Accept header on markdown responses, but not all CDNs respect it.